Ascochyta Leaf Blight

 Also Known as Dollar Spot Fungus

-Ascochyta Leaf Blight which is sometimes incorrectly called Dollar Spot Fungus, is a minor stress fungus that can attack all cultivars of turfgrass worldwide.
-Ascochyta is a very common lawn problem in the Boulder and Fort Collins Colorado area.
+Ascochyta Leaf Blight, often mistakenly referred to as Dollar Spot Fungus, is a minor stress fungus that can affect all turfgrass cultivars worldwide.
+Colorado’s hot and dry climate makes this lawn fungus particularly prevalent in the Boulder and Fort Collins areas.

 Ascochyta